 - provide you with the information, product or service you have requested from us, including such things as admission to the gardens, specific events that we run, merchandise from our shop, responding to your enquiries and requests, attending educational activities and events, and to tell you about our work and our fundraising;

 - provide you with other information which we feel may interest you.
-This may include newsletters, tips, updates, information in relation to fundraising campaigns, voluntary surveys or questionnaires for you to complete, details of relevant volunteering opportunities, and details of any promotions and competitions we are running.
+This may include events, garden features, science or horticultural stories, retail products, catering products, newsletters, tips, updates, information in relation to fundraising campaigns, membership, voluntary surveys or questionnaires for you to complete, details of relevant volunteering opportunities, and details of any promotions and competitions we are running.
 We may also send you details of events we think you may be interested in attending;

-- administer all aspects of being a Patron of Kew or your membership of Friends of Kew and Friends of Wakehurst;
+- administer all aspects of being a Patron of Kew or your Kew membership and Wakehurst membership;

 - keep a record of our relationship with you;